2025-ilaria/project-/llm-prompts.md

 ✅**LLMS comparison**

 They both gave the exact same answer, but Chat GPT was more precise giving also the sources from which it gathered information (Outdooractive and Mapcarta).
-For this reason, I decided to proceed with ChatGPT when creating the RDF triples.
+For this reason, we decided to proceed with ChatGPT when creating the RDF triples.

 9️⃣ **Missing information: photographic representation**